UnbiGo/water-reminder/README.md

 # What is modified:
-1) i make it rub in raspberry pi 4
+1) I make it rub in raspberry pi 4
-2) raspberry pi send the drink remind in my linux pc
+2) Raspberry pi send the drink remind in my linux pc
-3) the pc send notification when the data receive [use this https://github.com/UnbiGo/NotifyByCurl]
+3) The pc send notification when the data receive [use this https://github.com/UnbiGo/NotifyByCurl]

 # Water Reminder